yurit87/9645_computer_science/9645_vault/9645_course_notes/Obsidian_and_Markdown/Code Block.md

-CodeBlocks are a useful way to capture small bits of code in your notes, and with the [CodeEmitter](https://github.com/mokeyish/obsidian-code-emitter) plugin they can be run inside your Obsidian markdown notes vault!
+CodeBlocks are a useful way to capture small bits of code in your notes, and with the [CodeEmitter](https://github.com/mokeyish/obsidian-code-emitter) plugin they can be run inside your [[Obsidian]] markdown notes vault!

-Here's some examples:
+Here's some examples which can be run directly in [[Obsidian]]:

 A simple hello world:
 ``` python